 UN rights chief expresses alarm over deaths in ICE custody

 US immigration enforcement faced mounting scrutiny Jan.
 23 from international officials as well as congressional Democrats following a detainee death ruled a homicide by a county medical examiner in Texas.
-The disturbing development comes amid record deaths in Homeland Security custody.
+The disturbing development comes amid a dramatic spike in deaths in Homeland Security custody.

 UN High Commissioner for Human Rights Volker Türk called on the US to ensure that its immigration policies comply with international law, citing reports of arbitrary detentions, family separations, and dehumanizing treatment.
 And Democratic lawmakers demanded that Homeland Security Secretary Kristi Noem answer for a growing death toll in immigration detention since President Donald Trump took office for his second term.